Isolate & Chill: A Sanitized List Of Everything To Binge Watch On Netflix While You’re Quarantined

 Well, folks.
 It looks like we’ll all be Netflix and Chilling for the next couple of days, thanks to the COVID-19 pandemic.
 On Friday, Trump declared a National State of Emergency and ordered all states to set up emergency operations centers to combat the pandemic.

 So yes, more than half the country will be indoors for days to come — at least the ones who’ve been listening to the news.
-Most of us already spend our weekends at home binge watching all that our streaming services have to offer, so why not use this time to catch up on some good ol’ fashion flicks and docs to help keep your mind off the Corona chaos?
+Most of us already spend our weekends at home binge-watching all that our streaming services have to offer, so why not use this time to catch up on some good ol’ fashion flicks and docs to help keep your mind off the Corona chaos?

+Maybe Teanna Trump, Kira Noir, and other freaky flick stars aren’t your thing—no worries, we got you!

 Hit the flip for our list movies, docs and shows to catch up on as you isolate and chill this weekend.
 Thank us later.